 Aircraft deicing

-In case of frost, aircraft and runways are cleared of ice and snow shortly before takeoff at airports.
-This reduces the aircraft weight and avoids unfavorable aerodynamics, which results in cost reduction and ensures safety standards.
-Deicing usually takes place at special areas of the airfield, where the ADL (Aircraft Deicing Liquid) is sprayed onto the aircraft.
+In frost conditions, aircraft and runways are cleared of ice and snow at airports shortly before takeoff.
+This reduces the aircraft's weight and avoids unfavorable aerodynamics, resulting in cost savings and ensuring safety standards.
+Deicing usually takes place at special areas of the airfield where ADL (Aircraft Deicing Liquid) is sprayed onto the aircraft.
 ADL is a mixture of propylene glycol or ethylene glycol with water and is used at temperatures down to below -25 °C.

-For better surface adhesion on the aircraft, the ADL is additionally mixed with thickeners.
+For better surface adhesion to the aircraft, ADL is additionally mixed with thickeners.
 This provides the deicing fluid with protection against refreezing.
 Depending on the aircraft type and weather situation, different ADL types and concentrations are used.

 The deicing fluid consists of a mixture of water with ethylene glycol or propylene glycol, with the mixing ratio usually being 50% to 80% glycol.
-The desired concentration of the mixture is achieved on site.
-The Measuring system LiquiSonic®enables an inline concentration measurement of the de-icing fluid, allowing the target concentration to be set precisely.
+The desired concentration of the mixture is achieved on-site.
+The LiquiSonic measurement system®enables inline concentration measurement of the deicing fluid, allowing the target concentration to be set precisely.

-During the de-icing process, the ADL mixes with surface water and snow, is collected in underground channels, and directed into collection tanks.
-Here, the concentration measurement takes place.
-Depending on the residual concentration, the ADL is recycled (e.g., from over 1%) or discharged into the wastewater system.
-With the help of the LiquiSonic® sensors the residual concentration of the de-icing agent can be precisely determined, and further processing can be decided.
+During the deicing process, ADL mixes with surface water and snow, is collected in underground channels, and directed into collection tanks.
+Here, concentration measurement takes place.
+Depending on the residual concentration, ADL is either recycled (e.g., from over 1%) or discharged into the wastewater system.
+With the help of LiquiSonic® sensors the residual concentration of the deicing agent can be determined precisely, allowing for further processing decisions.

-LiquiSonic® sensors can be easily installed in transport or collection pipes as well as directly in the collection basins.
-In particular, sensor lengths of up to 4 m can be realized for the collection basin.
+LiquiSonic® sensors can be easily installed in transport lines or collection lines as well as directly in the collection basins.
+In particular, sensor lengths of up to 4 meters can be realized for the collection basin.
 The LiquiSonic® Controller 30 can be connected to up to 4 sensors.
-This makes it possible to monitor several de-icing spots simultaneously.
+This makes it possible to monitor several de-icing areas simultaneously.
 The maximum distance between the controller and the sensor is 1000 m and can be extended if necessary.

 Concentration range: 0 to 50 m%